Find out More

 You don’t take my insurance, but your full fee isn’t accessible for me.
 What should I do?

 Please use the contact page and reach out!
-I have reduced rate spots available on an as needed basis.
-I also use a company called SuperBill that can help you get out-of-network insurance reimbursement.
+We have reduced rate spots available on an as needed basis.
+We also use a company called SuperBill that can help you get out-of-network insurance reimbursement.
 Let’s chat more.
-I don’t want finances to be the reason you don’t get the services you need.
+Finances should not be the reason you don’t get the services you need.

 What is your cancellation policy?